jethornton/flexgui/docs/source/ini.rst

 .. note:: If no INPUT nor QSS is specified, then no stylesheet will be used.

-To use a custom .qss style sheet you created named `lightflex.qss`:
+To use a custom .qss style sheet you created named `lightflex.qss`
 ::

 	QSS = lightflex.qss